Pratheekshaaa/Background-Generator/README.md

 # Background-Generator
 Demonstrates the use of image processing techniques with OpenCV to remove the background from a live video feed and replace it with a selected image
+How to use:
+Copy the code and paste it with filename.py and run it